kibedavid/kibedavid/README.md

 ### Hi there 👋
-My name name is david(dave), I am an Economist,Data Scientist and Web Developer.
+My name is david(dave), I am an Economist,Data Scientist and Web Developer.

 <!--